Low Latency GNN Accelerator for Quantum Error Correction: Introduction

+On the hardware side, we design a low-latency hardware architecture that supports both models with only minor adaptations by optimizing the resource allocation, execution schedule, and weight delivery to the pruned layer structure.

+We achieve real-time decoding while reducing the logical error rate compared to the state-of-the-art in both settings.
+The larger model improves over MWPM logical error rate by \imprparallel{} in \multgraph{} decoding, achieving a logical error rate of \lerparallel{} while decoding on average under \qty{1}{\micro\second}, while the smaller model improves over MWPM by \imprgnnprunedquantizednodes{} in \singlegraph{} decoding, achieving a logical error rate of \lergnnprunedquantizednodes, while always decoding within \qty{1}{\micro\second}.
+In both cases, the reduction in logical error rate corresponds to supporting proportionally longer quantum circuits without increasing the physical-qubit budget.

-Our key contributions include: \begin{itemize} \item An optimized version of the GNN-based decoder that maintains a logical error rate advantage with a $9\times$ reduction in the number of parameters. \item Multiple hardware-aware approaches, including post-training quantization, input-graph pruning, and hardware-informed architectural decisions, that allow for optimizing the use of the available hardware resources. \item A custom-designed FPGA-based hardware accelerator of the GNN, that achieves a \imprgnnprunedquantizednodes{} lower logical error rate compared to the MWPM software implementation and performs within the \qty{1}{\micro\second} threshold.
+Our key contributions include: \begin{itemize} \item Characterization of the hardware-guided pruning and retraining design space of this GNN-based QEC decoder, targeting a reduction in complexity while limiting the corresponding increase in logical error rate. \item Multiple hardware-aware approaches, including post-training quantization, input-graph filtering, and hardware-informed architectural decisions, designed to meet the distinct latency targets of \multgraph{} and \singlegraph{} decoding. \item A custom-designed FPGA accelerator for the GNN-based decoder that outperforms MWPM-based decoders in logical error rate in both \multgraph{} and \singlegraph{} decoding, while running under the low-latency constraints.

 \end{itemize}